coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 # How to Securely Deploy Node App to Ubuntu Server

-This is documentation about how you can deploy a node app to a server with nginx whether it is a `vps`, `vds`, `dedicated server` This assumes your familiar with basic `linux` & `git ` commands.
-This will work for any node app that runs a server be it express app, next.js app, remix app etc. Another thing to note that we will deploy application code, database will be separated.
+This is documentation about how you can deploy a Node app to a server with Nginx, whether it is a `VPS`, `VDS`, or `dedicated server`.
+This assumes you're familiar with basic `Linux` & `git` commands.
+This will work for any Node app that runs a server, be it an Express app, Next.js app, Remix app, etc. Another thing to note is that we will deploy application code; the database will be separated.

 ## Assumptions

-1. A hosting with full root access and a domain
+1. A hosting service with full root access and a domain
 2. **OS**: Ubuntu 22.04
 3. **IPv4**: `172.172.172.172`
 4. **IPv6**: `2001:0db8:85a3:0000:0000:8a2e:0370:7334`